ambassify/tinymce-variable/README.md

 tinymce.init({
     selector: "textarea",
     plugins: "variables",
-    variable_prefix: '{%',
+    variable_prefix: "{%",
-    variable_suffix: '%}'
+    variable_suffix: "%}"
 });
 ```

 ## Develop
-To start a HTTP server to test you can run following command an open the reported URL in your browser.
+To start a HTTP server to test your changes you can run following command and open the reported URL in your browser.

 ```
 npm run serve